entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```

 ## Project Management
-These are common sequences for an Entando Project.
+These are common sequences for an Entando project.

 ### Project Setup
 1. Setup a project directory